FASB ASU 2016-14: Net Asset Classification Information

 The ASU will also require enhanced disclosures about the amounts and purposes of the governing board’s designations, appropriations, and similar actions that result in self-imposed restrictions as of the end of the period.
 In addition, the placed-in-service approach will be required when releasing restrictions related to long-lived assets.
 The option to imply a time restriction and release the restriction over an asset’s useful life will no longer be permitted unless it is explicitly stated by the donor.

-Please contact us with questions or to discuss how we can help your organization comply with these new standards.
+Please contact us with questions or to discuss how we can help your organization.